generateme/fitdistr/README.md

 Additionally you can use:

-* `bootstrap` function to generate parameters from optimized resampled data
+* `bootstrap` to generate parameters from set of resampled data
-* `infer` function to generate parameters computationally from data
+* `infer` to generate parameters computationally from data

 Library is highly based on [fitdistrplus](https://cran.r-project.org/web/packages/fitdistrplus/index.html) R package.

+For details please read [this paper](https://cran.r-project.org/web/packages/fitdistrplus/vignettes/paper2JSS.pdf).

 [fastmath](https://github.com/generateme/fastmath) distributions and optimization methods are used here.

+## How does it work?

+For every method target function is created which accepts distribution parameters and returns log-likelihood, MSE/MAE of quantiles or differences between cdfs.
+Such funcion is minimized or maximized using one of available algorithms (gradient based or simplex based).
+Optimization is bounded.
+Initial values for optimization are infered from data.

+For bootstrap sequences of resampled data is created and then each sequence is fitted.
+Best result (mean or median) is used as resulted parametrization.
+Additional information like confidence intervals (or other ranges like irq or min-max) are returned.

+For statistics values of the target function is returned for best parametrization.
+It's possible to calculate values of all measures.

 ## Usage